Unsupervised Monocular Depth Estimation in Highly Complex Environments: Experiments

 \subsection{Experimental setup}

-The experiments are implemented by using Pytorch learning framework \cite{paszke2017automatic} on an NVIDIA RTX 2080 Ti GPU.
-For pre-training the depth model and image transfer model, we use the original setting proposed in \cite{godard2019digging} and \cite{CycleGAN2017} and resize the image resolution to 512x256.
-For the ITDFA, the framework is trained for 30 epoches using Adam optimizer \cite{kingma2014adam} with a batch size of 1 and an input/output resolution of 512x256.
+The experiments are implemented by using Pytorch framework on an NVIDIA RTX 2080 Ti GPU.
+The network frameworks of depth models (including encoder and decoder) and image transfer model are the same with previous work monodepth2 \cite{godard2019digging} and CycleGAN \cite{CycleGAN2017}.
+To pre-train the depth model and image transfer model, we use the original setting proposed in monodepth2 \cite{godard2019digging} and CycleGAN \cite{CycleGAN2017} on the new datasets, and the resolution of images in training process is resized to 512x256.
+For the ITDFA, the framework is trained by using Adam optimizer \cite{kingma2014adam} with a batch size of 1.
 The learning rate is set as 0.0002 during training.
-The weights of the three loss components are set to $\alpha=1.0$, $\beta=0.01$ and $\gamma=0.01$.
-The experimental setup of ITDFA is the same when applied for different complex scenarios, including the night-time, rainy night-time and snowy winter scenarios.
+The weights of the three loss components are set to $\alpha=15.0$, $\beta=0.01$ and $\gamma=0.001$.
+The experimental setup of ITDFA is the same when applied for different complex scenarios, including the night and rainy night.
 Moreover, the encoders trained for different complex scenarios share the same day-time decoder.
-Therefore, in practice, this framework only needs to switch the corresponding encoder to cope with the change of environments, which is practical and meaningful for applying in changing environments.
+Therefore, in practice, this framework only needs to switch the corresponding encoder to cope with the change of environments, which is practical and meaningful for applying in changing environments and all-day depth estimation.